alterNERDtive/EDDiscovery-wiki/Using-the-Materials-Panel.md

-The materials count panel shows the current state and number of known materials recorded by the Journal, at the [history cursor](Using the History Grid) position.
+The materials count panel shows the current state and number of known materials recorded by the Journal, at the [[history cursor|Using the History Grid]] position.

 ![Materials](http://i.imgur.com/AJF2CFm.png)